 Cherish Pad Ingredients

-We also scoured the Internet to try to find some information about what Cherish Pads are made from.
+We also scoured the Internet to try to find some information about what Cherish Premium Sanitary Pads are made from.
 However, we were also unable to find this information.

-That said, it’s not so unusual for companies (even the biggest makers of tampons and pads) to not disclose this information.
+That said, it’s not so unusual for companies (even the biggest makers of these products) to not disclose this information.
 Because pads and tampons are classified as “medical devices” by the FDA, they aren’t required by law to let consumers know.

-Is the Company behind Cherish Napkins Actually a Pyramid Scheme?
+Is the Company behind them Actually a Pyramid Scheme or a Scam?

 We scoured the internet but just couldn’t really find anything of substance about the company.
 It seems like they probably want this to be the case, and specialize in lack of information.